fiddur/auth0-node-passwordless-sample/README.md

 In order to run the example locally you would need to:

-* Install Node.js v4.0.0 or later
-* Add a .env file containing your credentials.
+1. Add a .env file containing your Auth0 credentials.
 You can use sample.env as template.
+You can get the clientId, clientSecret and domain from the [Auth0 Dashboard](https://manage.auth0.com).
+2. Add `http://localhost:3000/callback` to your App's list of **Allowed Callback URLs** within the [Auth0 Dashboard](https://manage.auth0.com).
+3. Install Node.js v4.0.0 or later
-* Run:
+4. Run:

 	```
 	npm install
 	npm run start
 	```

-* Go to http://localhost:3000 and you'll see the app running :).
+5. Go to http://localhost:3000 and you'll see the app running :).

 ## Usage